RHernandez44/LinNotes/LinuxTools.md

 The key to bypassing any kind of server side filter is to enumerate and see what is allowed, as well as what is blocked; then try to craft a payload which can pass the criteria the filter is looking for.

+# Bypassing using magic numbers

+- use nano to add "AAAA" to the start of the file
+- use hexeditor to change those characters to magic numbers associated to the target file type